lambertlb/Pyqt5CanvasTest/README.md

 Lesson three: I used qt builder to layout a window with ribbon bar, graphics area and a tab layout.
     Used a splitter to separate graphics from tabbed layout

+Lesson four: I got drag and drop working.
+If button is dragged within the scene then it is just moved.
+If a button is dropped from outside the scene then a new one is created.